|

 International arrival in

 Day 2: Quito.
-As you drive to the historic district, La
+This morning, drive to the top of El Panecillo.

 the Cathedral, La Compañia de Jesús, La Iglesia